ihmcrobotics/ihmc-open-robotics-software/ihmc-perception/src/foundationpose-ros2/README.md

 </p>

 ## Prerequisites
-This repository is tested on Ubuntu 22.04, ROS2 humble, Cuda 12.1, Python 3.10 and Realsense Camera.
+This repository has been tested on Ubuntu 24.04, ROS2 Jazzy, Cuda 12.6, Python 3.10 with a docker running Ubuntu 22.04, ROS2 humble, Cuda 12.1, Python 3.10 and Realsense Camera.
+It can be run standalone on Ubuntu 22.04, ROS2 humble, Cuda 12.1, Python 3.10 and Realsense Camera.

 ## Installation
 ### Docker Installation